What is Medical Amnesty?

 What is the Medical Amnesty Program (MAP)?

 Medical Amnesty is a program that allows students to call for help when a peer/friend needs medical attention as a result of consuming alcohol or other drugs.
-This program is intended to help insure that these students receive the care they need immediately by removing concerns about receiving student conduct sanctions through UVM’s Code of Student Rights and Responsibilities for the involved student and for students who assist in their care.
+This program is intended to help ensure that these students receive the care they need immediately by removing concerns about receiving student conduct sanctions through UVM’s Code of Student Rights and Responsibilities for the involved student and for students who assist in their care.

 Note: Students who are varsity athletes or Fraternity or Sorority members are subject to separate sanctions through the Athletic Code of Conduct or Fraternity and Sorority Life Standards process.
 Amnesty provided through MAP does not apply to these separate sanctions.